mbakhoff/synchronization-template/readme.md

 Only one thread at a time may hold a lock on a monitor.
 Any other threads attempting to lock that monitor are blocked until they can obtain a lock on that monitor.*

-Note that each thread remembers all the monitors it has locked but not yet unlocked.
+Note that a monitor remembers the thread that has locked, but not yet unlocked it.
-The thread is "holding a lock" on such monitors.
+The thread is "holding a lock" on that monitor.

 ```
 // thread locks the monitor of this (can block)